Uplift » Is Your Personal Injury Settlement Taxable?

 24 Hours Icon

-Make Sure as Much as Possible of Your Settlement is Non-Taxable
+Make Sure as Much of Your Settlement as Possible Is Non-Taxable

-It is possible for the IRS to challenge the taxable status of a personal injury settlement, so by allocating your settlement in this way, you will maximize your chances of keeping as much as possible of your settlement non-taxable.
+It is possible for the IRS to challenge the taxable status of a personal injury settlement, so by allocating your settlement in this way, you will maximize your chances of keeping as much of your settlement as possible non-taxable.

 Apply For Legal Funding Today

-By providing us with your phone number, you consent to receive phone calls and text messages from Uplift Legal Funding related to your funding application.
+By providing your phone number, you consent to receive phone calls and text messages from Uplift Legal Funding related to your funding application.
 Standard messaging and data rates may apply.
-Terms of Use, Privacy Policy
+By clicking "Submit", you agree to our Terms of Use and Privacy Policy.

 Scroll to Top